How to Keep Calm in a Crisis

 The word "crisis" conjures up images of floods, storms and wildfires, or maybe a banking crash or terrorist outrage.
-In business terms, though, it can be used for any number of situations, from an urgent product recall or claims of fraud, to a market collapse.
+In business terms, though, it can be used for any number of situations, from an urgent product recall, to claims of fraud – to a market collapse.

-At a local level, a crisis could be triggered by having key members of your team on sick leave at the same time, or by rumors of lay offs or major change.
-These may be mundane issues in global terms but they can critically impact your team or organization.
+At a local level, a crisis could be triggered by having key members of your team on sick leave at the same time, or by rumors of layoffs.
+These may be small issues in global terms, but they can critically impact your team or organization.

 Before a Crisis Erupts – Be Prepared

 The better prepared you are for a crisis, the more effective your response will be if it happens.
 If you put in the groundwork and have a tried-and-true plan in place, you and your people will more likely be able to stay calm and levelheaded if you're "blindsided" by a disaster.
 There's comfort in knowing that there are procedures to deal with it.

 These six steps can help you to prepare for a sudden and unexpected threat to your organization:

 1. Get the Right People and Systems in Place